 2022,

-Open Mic by Abbas Zahedi, Frieze Art Fair, London
+Open Mic, curated by Abbas Zahedi, Frieze Art Fair, London

 Gertrude Presents, Truman Brewery, London